 Damage From Ice Dams

-While your initial thought may be that the icicles look beautiful, getting rid of them should be your number one priority.
-Unless of course you don’t mind the thought of having ice dams and potential damage inside and out of your home!
+While your initial thought may be that the icicles look amazing, getting rid of them should be your number one priority.
+Unless of course, you don’t mind the idea of having ice dams and potential damage inside and out of your home!

 Ice Dam Prevention